kids-first/kf-api-fhir-service/README.md

 7. Push the changes to Github to trigger the deployment and ensure the new image works

-Run the following scripts to do steps 2-4.
-Here is an example of how to upgrade to version 2023.05.R02:
+**Run the following scripts to do steps 2-4.
+Here is an example of how to upgrade to version 2023.05.R02**:

 ```shell
 # Step 2